Sad Goodbye to Mr Lee Kuan Yew – Father of Singapore

 Lee told Goh that although both of them acknowledged the familiarity of their relationship, others would not know.
 Lee said if he could not respect him as a Prime Minister, how would others respect him?
 Lee Kuan Yew was really respectful and considerate about how a small action would affect Goh’s status.

-Under his great leadership and foresight, he made enormous contributions and changes to Singapore from a third-world to first-world status under a short span of a few decades.
+Under his great leadership and foresight, he made enormous contributions and changes to Singapore from a third-world to first-world status in a few decades.
 His challenge was how Singapore could maintain its level by being always extraordinary.

 He always worried about the future of Singapore throughout his life and felt that Singapore was his responsibility and obligation to build up a future.
 Shouldering this heavy burden, he always contrived ways and ideas to make Singapore better and plan early on his foresight.

 He was always taking Mandarin classes even at the age of 91.
-When he went for holidays in Fraserhill with his family, he would engage a Chinese tuition teacher even for a short period.
+When he went for holidays in Fraserhill with his family, he would engage a Chinese tuition teacher even for a short period of time.

 On 4 February 2014 which was one night before he was warded to hospital, he was still taking his Mandarin class which unfortunately urged out to be the last one.
 His spirit of lifelong learning to his own age was indeed a precious inspiration for everyone never to stop learning in our life.